ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Also, use the mailing list or chat if you are unsure whether a bug is in ``ansible-core`` or in a collection, and for "how do I do this" type questions to discuss.

-You need a free GitHub account to report bugs to :ref:`github.com/ansible/ansible/issues <https://github.com/ansible/ansible/issues>`_ that affects
+You need a free GitHub account to `report bugs <https://github.com/ansible/ansible/issues>`_ that affects
 - multiple plugins
 - a plugin that remained in the ansible/ansible repo
 - the overall functioning of Ansible